Zivash/lion_king/README.md

 # User Interface Android Application - "The Lion King"

 ## **Overview**
 This project is an Android application designed for a smooth and interactive movie ticket booking experience.
-The app enables users to select a movie theater, pick a date, choose ticket quantities, and review their order with animations and responsive UI components.
+The app enables users to select a movie theater, pick a date, choose ticket quantities and review their order with animations and responsive UI components.

 ---